Introduction - Numbers was basic training for Israel (see Deut. 8:2)

 Complaining over chow (11:4-10)

 The next complaint comes from the mixed multitude in chapter 11:4-10.
 And this time they were complaining over the chow; over the food.
 I bet this happens in the army boot camps of the United States.
 Can chow be a test of whether you will work well in the spiritual Navy Seals?
 Absolutely.
-I didn't dare take people to China or India if they constantly complained about bad food.
+I didn't dare take people to Asia if they constantly complained about bad food.
 No way would they work out.
 Their finickiness would ruin the mission and bring us home early.
 So I tested them in many different ways before we went to the field, and unusual chow was one of the tests.

 Moses complaining about the people (11:11-15)